PhilipNaudus/simple_site-gh-pages/pages/post_imperial/the_woman_warrior.md

 Mulan's story appears in chapter two of *The Woman Warrior*.
 Writing in the first person, the narrator drifts in and out of a dream and begins to live out Mulan's legendary decision to take her father's place in battle.

 After a group of bandits attack Mulan's village, a bird leads Mulan to a mountain where an old couple live.
 Mulan remains with the couple for several years while they teach her martial arts for the purpose of avenging her clan.
-Although Mulan misses her family, she is able to see them by looking into a magical gourd (her family, however, cannot see her).
+Although Mulan misses her family, she is able to see them by looking into a magical gourd.
+(Her family, however, cannot see her.)

 One day, when Mulan is looking into the gourd, she sees a messenger announce that the evil baron has promised that one man from each of the families in this district will join the army.
 When Mulan's father is conscripted, Mulan announces that she must travel down the mountain to take her father's place.
 However, the old couple insist that her training is not yet complete.
 Mulan stares helplessly into the gourd and watches her brother and husband both volunteer.
 Her father has been spared for now.